How Can I Reduce Facebook API Rate Limit Errors?

 What causes Facebook API rate limit errors?

 The Facebook API has a rate limit, or the number of API calls that can be made to the Facebook API within a certain time period.
-When the connector hits these limits, it must wait until that period ends before it can query the API again.
+When your connection hits these limits, we must wait until that period ends before we can query the API again.

 How to avoid Facebook API rate limit errors

-We recommend the following three methods to avoid Facebook's API rate limit:
+We recommend the following methods to avoid Facebook's API rate limit:

 Fivetran can use one of two options to access Facebook data: